lightning/bolts/04-onion-routing.md

 1. type: PERM|15 (`incorrect_or_unknown_payment_details`)
 2. data:
    * [`u64`:`htlc_msat`]
+   * [`u32`:`height`]

-The `payment_hash` is unknown to the final node or the amount for that `payment_hash` is incorrect.
+The `payment_hash` is unknown to the final node, the amount for that `payment_hash` is incorrect or the CLTV expiry of the htlc is too close to the current block height for safe handling.

+The `htlc_msat` parameter is superfluous, but left in for backwards compatibility.
+The value of `htlc_msat` always matches the amount specified in the final hop onion payload.
+It therefore does not have any informative value to the sender.
+A penultimate hop sending a different amount or expiry for the htlc is handled through `final_incorrect_cltv_expiry` and `final_incorrect_htlc_amount`.

+The `height` parameter is set by the final node to the best known block height at the time of receiving the htlc.
+This can be used by the sender to distinguish between sending a payment with the wrong final CLTV expiry and an intermediate hop delaying the payment so that the receiver's invoice CLTV delta requirement is no longer met.

-Note: Originally PERM|16 (`incorrect_payment_amount`) was
+Note: Originally PERM|16 (`incorrect_payment_amount`) and PERM|17
-used to differentiate incorrect final amount from unknown payment hash.
-Sadly, sending this response allows for probing attacks whereby a node which receives an HTLC for forwarding can check guesses as to its final destination by sending payments with the same hash but much lower values to potential destinations and check the response.
+(`final_expiry_too_soon`) were used to differentiate incorrect htlc parameters from unknown payment hash.
+Sadly, sending this response allows for probing attacks whereby a node which receives an HTLC for forwarding can check guesses as to its final destination by sending payments with the same hash but much lower values or expiry heights to potential destinations and check the response.

-1. type: 17 (`final_expiry_too_soon`)

-The CLTV expiry is too close to the current block height for safe handling by the final node.

 1. type: 18 (`final_incorrect_cltv_expiry`)
 2. data: